sheharyaar/sherlock/README.md

 2. `irene`: A library call tracer for Linux x86_64, inspired by `ltrace`.
 3. `sherlock`: A debugger for Linux x86_64, inspired by `gdb`.

+For notes and other information, please open the individual directories, which contain their own `README.md` files.

 > Note: At this point only `watson` is fully functional. `irene` and `sherlock` are still under development.

 ## Build